cschladetsch/Doplhin/AreaOfRegularPolygon/prompt.md

 Generate a C++20-compliant program to computer the area of a regular polygon.

-The program must take the number of edges, and the legnth of each edge, as program arguments passed to the `main` function.
+The program must take the number of edges, and the length of each edge, as program arguments passed to the `main` function.

 The output is the area of the regular polygon provided.